ParsaHejabi/ComputationalIntelligence-ComputerAssignments/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 This repository was created for the Computational Intelligence course at Shahid Beheshti University, and it has all of the computer assignments given to students through the Fall 2020 (1399) Term.

+## HW1

+Linear and polynomial regression on COVID19 in Iran.

 <!-- Here's a blank template to get started:
 **To avoid retyping too much info.
 Do a search and replace with your text editor for the following:**